miso-lims/walkthroughs/_includes/box-tutorials.md

    again to confirm.
 The item is removed from the box.
 1. Return again to the other tab and refresh the page.
 The pool's volume is now set to 0 and it is marked as discarded.
+1. Close this extra tab - the one showing the Edit Pool page.
+Return to the Edit Box tab.

 <a name="box-discard-multiple" href="#">top</a>